Latent Conditions: Dealing with a Latent Condition at Site

 Introduction to Concealed Site Risks

-In the context of construction law, Latent Conditions refer to those physical site conditions—usually subsurface—that are unknown and could not reasonably have been discovered prior to the execution of the contract.
+In the context of construction law, Latent Conditions refer to those physical site conditions, usually subsurface, that are unknown and could not reasonably have been discovered prior to the execution of the contract.
 Unlike general Site Conditions, which are either visible or reasonably foreseeable, Latent Conditions typically involve hidden rock formations, contamination, or underground obstructions.

 Failure to properly allocate or respond to these risks often leads to variations, delay claims, or disputes under Security of Payment legislation.
 The allocation of risk for Latent Conditions in contracts like AS 4000 and GC21 is nuanced, and Contractors need to meet strict notification and evidentiary thresholds to maintain entitlements.